mostafa-talat72/E-Wallet-Java-Web-App-Servlet-JSP-/README.md

   `messages_ar.properties`.
 - Controllers carry the language across redirects with `LanguageUtil.langQuery(request)` (returns `?lang=en` or `?lang=ar`).
+- `logout` and `deleteUserWallet` read the language **before** `invalidate()` so the login page reopens in the same language.
+- Historical quirk fixed: `messages_ar.properties` was stored double-encoded (the UTF-8 bytes were interpreted as CP1252 and re-encoded), which rendered Arabic as mojibake — e.g. `ØªØ­ÙˆÙŠÙ„Ø§Øª` instead of `تحويلات`.
+The bundles were recovered (CP1252 → UTF-8 round-trip, lossless) and are now plain UTF-8.
 - The ATM machine has its own JS dictionaries (`atm.js`: `T("…")` with EN/AR maps) and the server error codes (`err.atm.*`) are mapped through `errKey()` to those dictionaries.